Skip to main content

 What our travelers say about summer in Rome:

-“Summer is one of the best times to visit Rome because of the infectious energy,” said traveler Chadner, who’s been to Rome during the summer many times.
+“Summer is one of the best times to visit Rome because of the infectious energy,” said staff writer Chadner.
 “Yes, Rome’s weather can be overwhelmingly hot, but that heat inspires you to slow it down.
 Join the locals for an Italian aperitivo—maybe by the river, which is busy with pop-up bars and lounges during the summer.”

-Fall is the best time to visit Rome’s ancient sights & whip up seasonal dishes
+The best time to visit Rome’s ancient sights and whip up seasonal dishes

 Months to experience fall in Rome: